Kelly Marie Tran: Personal life

-After the release of Star Wars: The Last Jedi in December 2017, Tran became the subject of racist and sexist attacks over the Internet, including insults about her ethnicity and size.
-She was the target of racist trolling on Twitter; in one example, Internet personality Paul Ray Ramsey mocked her size.
-Her character Rose Tico's entry on Wookieepedia, an online encyclopedia about the Star Wars universe, was edited by internet trolls to include racist and vulgar comments, which drew national media attention.
-Fandom, the wiki hosting service that operated the domain, removed the offensive edits, protected the page, and publicly condemned the vandalism.
+After the release of Star Wars: The Last Jedi in December 2017, Tran became the subject of racist and sexist attacks over the Internet and on Twitter, including insults about her ethnicity and size.
+Her character Rose Tico's entry on Wookieepedia, an online encyclopedia about the Star Wars universe, was edited by internet trolls to include racist and vulgar comments; Fandom, the wiki hosting service that operated the domain, removed the offensive edits, protected the page, and publicly condemned the vandalism.
 After months of online harassment, Tran deleted all of her Instagram posts in June 2018, and replaced the account bio with, "Afraid, but doing it anyway."
 She also pursued therapy following the harassment.
-Subsequently, several cast and crew members of The Last Jedi condemned the attacks and spoke out in defense of Tran, including writer-director Rian Johnson and actors John Boyega, Domhnall Gleeson, and Mark Hamill, who posted a picture of himself with Tran and wrote the caption, "What's not to love? #GetALifeNerds".
-Johnson branded the attackers as "manbabies", and said they represent a "few unhealthy people" and not the "vast majority" of Star Wars fans.
+Subsequently, several cast and crew members of The Last Jedi condemned the attacks and spoke out in defense of Tran, including writer-director Rian Johnson and actors John Boyega, Domhnall Gleeson, and Mark Hamill.
 Other celebrities voiced support for Tran as well, including Stephen Colbert, Josh Gad, Kumail Nanjiani, Gabrielle Union, Elijah Wood, and Edgar Wright.
-In less than one day, more than 20,000 fans retweeted a message of support for Tran from a fan on Twitter that sought to "drown out the manbabies".
-She was also shown support at the 2018 San Diego Comic-Con during a "Rally for Rose", where fans appeared in cosplay attire as her Star Wars character Rose Tico or wore "Rose for Hope" T-shirts.
-Fans posted about the event on social media using the hashtags #ForceOutHate and #RallyForRose.
+In less than one day, more than 20,000 fans retweeted a message of support for Tran from a fan on Twitter that sought to "drown out the manbabies."
+She was also shown support at the 2018 San Diego Comic-Con during a "Rally for Rose," where fans appeared in cosplay attire as her Star Wars character Rose Tico, wore "Rose for Hope" T-shirts, and used the social media hashtags #ForceOutHate and #RallyForRose.
 At Star Wars Celebration in April 2019, Tran received a standing ovation from fans, causing her to tear up at the reception.